By acting together we can have a stronger collective voice.

 The Council for Disabled Children (CDC) is the umbrella body for the disabled children's sector in England, with links to other UK nations.

-Help the Hospices is the UK charity supporting hospices and championing hospice care.
+Hospice UK is the UK charity supporting hospices and championing hospice care.

 International Children’s Palliative Care Network (ICPCN)